Studentship faqs

 1.2 Which organisations are part of CENTA?

 CENTA has six universities (Degree-Awarding Institutes) within its consortium: University of Birmingham, Cranfield University, University of Leicester, Loughborough University, Open University and University of Warwick.
-We also have associated research centres where some of our PhD students are based: the UK Centre for Ecology & Hydrology (UKCEH), the National Centre for Earth Observation (NCEO), The National Centre for Atmospheric Science (NCAS) and the British Geological Survey (BGS).
+We also have associated research centres where some of our PhD students are based: the UK Centre for Ecology & Hydrology (UKCEH), the National Centre for Earth Observation (NCEO) and the British Geological Survey (BGS).

 1.3 What are the benefits of doing your PhD with CENTA?